“Do I need to disinfect that?”

 When in doubt, always choose to disinfect.
 It’s better to be safe than sorry, especially when it comes to killing germs.
 There’s no such thing as a surface being “too safe”.

-A general rule of thumb is to always disinfect the following: food surfaces, restroom surfaces, surfaces that come into contact with bodily fluids, and high-touch surfaces.
+A general rule of thumb is to regularly disinfect the following: food contact surfaces, restroom surfaces, surfaces that come into contact with bodily fluids (think fitness centers), and high-touch surfaces. as always, read product labels or reference product web pages for directions on how to disinfect and what the dwell time should be for a given disinfectant.
+Some disinfectants may need to be rinsed after they do their work.

 Knowing when to disinfect is only part of the battle though.
 Understanding what products to clean with can drastically help improve your disinfecting efforts.

-Check out this guide to get started picking out the right disinfecting wipes to keep your facility safe.
-Also, read this article to learn the difference between a disinfectant cleaner vs. a general cleaner.
+Check out this guide to get started picking out the right disinfecting wipes to create safer, healthier spaces in your facility.